igolden/stats-and-machine-learning/README.md

 This repo will serve as a holding area for any incredibly useful links, takeaways, and insights I accumulate as I continue to read and analyze the use of predictive analysis in the finance market

+Organization
+---

+Organize main ideas into different folders with their own unique README files.
+As this resource continues to grow we can migrate it off of Github.

 Useful links
 ---

 * [Big Data Impacting Wall Street](http://radar.oreilly.com/2015/05/data-science-makes-an-impact-on-wall-street.html) - Great article about using machine learning and sentiment analysis of up to 1.2 Million records a day